Preserve a Spider Web – Hands-on Preschool Science

-During the spring as we are working with many insect-themed activities, I throw in a quick learning lesson.
+During the spring as we are working with many insect-themed activities, I throw in a quick learning lesson like this preserve a spider web hands on preschool science activity.
 Each time insects come up I have a few children that relate to spiders as insects.

 For that reason, I like to throw a day into the spring mix to spend on spider themed activities.

 I do plenty of STEM-related activities and this activity – is for my STEM friendly teachers out there.